-[District/School] is exposed to many hazards, all of which have the potential for disrupting the school community, causing casualties, and damaging or destroying public or private property.
-A summary of the major hazards is provided in Table 1.
+School is exposed to many hazards, all of which have the potential for disrupting the school community, causing casualties, and damaging or destroying public or private property.
+A summary of the major hazards is provided in the Districts' Hazards and Vulnerability Checklist.